-- Use the correct viscosity oil for the lowest expected ambient temperature conditions.
-If it is necessary to change oil, drain the oil only when engine is warm. - Use only fresh diesel fuel and keep the fuel tank completely filled to prevent condensation of moisture - 3.
+- Use the correct viscosity oil for the most extreme expected ambient temperature conditions.
+If it is necessary to change oil, drain the oil only when engine is warm. - 2.
+Use only fresh diesel fuel and keep the fuel tank completely filled to prevent condensation of moisture. - 3.
 Keep the batteries fully charged and keep all battery connections clean and free of corrosion. - 4.
-Use a water jacket heater if a separate source of power is available.
-The optional heater available from Onan will assure reliable starting under adverse weather conditions.
+For low temperatures, use a water jacket heater connected to a separate source of power.
+The recommended optional heater is available from Onan and will assure reliable starting.
 Be sure the voltage of the separate power source is correct for the heater element rating.
+Various voltage and phase combinations are available.